SaintClair33/terraform-aws-ec2-instance-tests-mr/README.md

 # terraform-aws-ec2-instance-tests-{your-initials}
-# comment to validate that it triggers a test in HCP TF and ran tf init again
+# comment to validate that it triggers a test in HCP TF

 A Terraform module for creating EC2 instances with integration tests.